Inclusive Excellence Student Council

 This is a call to action, we ask for you to be an agent of social change within your own classrooms, relationships, and communities.
 Continue to rise up as one and bring others up as well!
 We are here for you.

-IESC meetings for the 2020-2021 school year will be held remotely.
-If you would like to listen in on our decision-making processes, please feel free to join the call!
+IESC meetings for the 2021-2022 school year will be held in the Student Equity Center from 3:00 to 4:00 on Wednesdays.
+If you would like to listen in on our decision-making processes, you can come in person or join us on Zoom here.

 The Inclusive Excellence Student Council consists of five positions.
 The Vice President of Inclusive Excellence is an elected position.
 The four ISEC Council Members are all appointed positions.